-What is the internet?
+What is Internet Connectivity?

 What is Wi-Fi?

 The quality of this Wi-Fi connection can make or break your internet experience, so ensuring that you have the best Wi-Fi signal strength is important.

-3. Move disruptive appliances away from your router
+- Move disruptive appliances away from your router

-4. Location is key
+- Location is key

-As a point of interest here, the 2.4Ghz frequency can cover a wider area but is more prone to interference and speed drops.
-5Ghz, on the other hand, provides better speeds at close range but isn’t great at range and suffers from interference from walls.
+Also, you’ll want your most extensively used devices like the TV or computer as close to the router or mesh node as possible.
+As a point of interest here, the 2.4Ghz frequency can cover a wider area but is more prone to interference from appliances and speed drops, and also operates at a lower speed.
+5Ghz, on the other hand, provides better speeds at close range but isn’t great at wide-range and suffers from interference from walls.
 Use 2.4Ghz for wide-range areas of your home and 5Ghz near bandwidth-intensive devices.
 Remember that the Wi-Fi signal becomes weaker the further it needs to travel, which is called path loss.
 The construction material used in the building also has an effect – wood and glass have little effect on the Wi-Fi signal, while concrete, brick and metal are more problematic.

-5. Consider using wired connections
+- Consider using wired connections

-6. When the lights go out
+- When the lights go out

-7. Get in touch with the professionals
+- Get in touch with the professionals

 If all else fails and you’re still experiencing issues with your connectivity – contact your ISP to assist.
 Technicians are familiar with the challenges so they can help you troubleshoot and find a workable solution.